-An order of service is not yet available for the funeral, which will be livestreamed.
-However, the McCain family has announced that that tributes will be offered by former Presidents George W. Bush and Barack Obama, as well as by former Secretary of State Henry Kissinger, former Sen. Joseph Lieberman and Meghan McCain, one of the senator’s daughters.
+The McCain family announced that that tributes will be offered by former Presidents George W. Bush and Barack Obama, as well as by former Secretary of State Henry Kissinger, former Sen. Joseph Lieberman and Meghan McCain, one of the senator’s daughters.
 The Rev. Edward A. Reese, president of St. Ignatius College Preparatory in San Francisco will preach.

 Hollerith, Diocese of Washington Bishop Mariann Budde and the Rev. Jan Cope, cathedral provost, also will participate.
 The details of the service made public so far are here.